GatorEducator/java-assignment-solution-100-01/README.md

 * `gradle run`: run the Java program in the command-line
 * `gradle tasks`: display details about the Gradle system

-To run one of these commands, you must be in the main (or "home base") directory for this assignment where the `build.gradle` file is located.
-Then, you can type the command in the terminal and study the output.
+To run one of these commands, you must be in the main (i.e., "home base") directory for this assignment where the `build.gradle` file is located.

 ## Program Output